 Beneficial State Foundation is convening a group of more than 60 underwriters, impact leaders at financial institutions, regulators, innovators in alternative underwriting, and borrowers of color from across the country to develop solutions to increase credit access to people rising from longstanding systemic inequities and barriers, particularly communities that are majority people of color.

 Why this program?

 Historic and contemporary discrimination and wealth disparities put people of color at a disadvantage in current underwriting models, preventing access to reasonable credit or any credit at all for homes, small businesses, vehicles, and other key assets, further exacerbating wealth and ownership inequality.
 We cannot maintain the status quo in bank underwriting; we must acknowledge the realities and reasons for the vastly different starting points in wealth and collateral, uncover biases, and examine assumptions in our current system.
 We must find new ways to begin to make up for destructive inequities and increase opportunities while safely and soundly evaluating for true risk in the provision of credit in the banking system and, in turn, financial system at large.

 Why Beneficial State Foundation?

-As the primary and founding shareholder of social impact bank, and a social- and environmental-justice nonprofit with a goal to change the banking system for good, we are uniquely positioned to develop programs that are grounded in the practical realities of banks while demanding high standards for positive and equitable impact that truly and radically transform the industry, not just tinker around the edges.
+As the primary and founding shareholder of a social impact bank, and a social- and environmental-justice nonprofit with a goal to change the banking system for good, we are uniquely positioned to develop programs that are grounded in the practical realities of banks while demanding high standards for positive and equitable impact that truly and radically transform the industry, not just tinker around the edges.

 Intended Long Term Outcomes

 - Increased access to fair credit by Black and Latinx people in the U.S. through

 - Expansion and replication of successful programs